johnyse99/Manage-Data-for-an-Online-Grocer-Using-MySQL-Workbench/reports/design_report.md

 The original dataset in `GreenspotDataset.csv` presents several issues common in flat-file storage that hinder scalability and data integrity:

-### Identified Anomalies and Issues

-- **Data Redundancy:** Vendor information (names and addresses) is repeated every time a purchase is made.
-This wastes space and increases the risk of data entry errors.
-- **Update Anomalies:** If a vendor changes their address, we have to update multiple rows.
-If we miss one, the data becomes inconsistent.
-- **Insertion Anomalies:** We cannot store a new vendor's information without having a specific product purchase associated with them in the same row.
-- **Deletion Anomalies:** If we delete a product record, we might lose the only record of a vendor or a customer.
-- **Mixed Concerns:** The file mixes inventory data (quantity on hand), purchase data (from vendors), and sales data (to customers) in a single row, which is logically confusing and difficult to query.
-- **Inconsistent Formatting:** The "Unit" column has variations (e.g., "12 ounce can" vs "12 oz can").

 ## 2. Proposed Relational Design

 To resolve these issues, the data will be normalized into the following tables: